-Kelly has been a part of the Legacy Foundation since its inception and brings over 15 years of expertise working in the not-for-profit sector in both the health and education arenas.
+Kelly has been a part of the Legacy Foundation since its inception and brings over 20 years of expertise working in the not-for-profit sector in both the health and education arenas.
 Most recently, before joining the Legacy team, Kelly held the Director of Donor Relations and Foundation Director positions at the Ottumwa Regional Health Foundation.
 Prior to that, Kelly managed the Advancement/Alumni Relations office and served as Annual Fund Coordinator for William Penn University.
 Kelly holds an AA Degree from Indian Hills Community College, a Business Administration Degree from Buena Vista University and a Master of Science Degree with a Community Development emphasis from Iowa State University.
-Additionally, Kelly is a member of the Cradle College Career (C3) Steering Committee & Stakeholder Council, IHCC Regional Entrepreneurship Center Advisory Board, Ottumwa Convention and Visitor’s Bureau Board, Rippling Waters Property Development Board, Spark Tank Advisory Board, Greater Ottumwa Partners in Progress Board and is a 2013 graduate of the Ottumwa Leadership Academy.
+Additionally, Kelly is a member of the Cradle College Career (C3) Stakeholder Council, a member of the IHCC Regional Entrepreneurship Center Advisory Board, Ottumwa Convention and Visitor’s Bureau Board, Rippling Waters Property Development Board, Spark Tank Advisory Board, Greater Ottumwa Partners in Progress Board and is a 2013 graduate of the Ottumwa Leadership Academy.
 Kelly and her husband Dan have two sons; Skylar and Jaden and two spoiled Wheaten Terriers.

 Grants Program Manager